Code-the-Dream-School/herring1-merge-practice/README.md

 13. The PR may identify still more merge conflicts.
 If so, repeat step 11 and push your branch again.
 14. Time for a new feature branch!

 We will experiment with concurrent changes so that you can practice these steps.
-During the practice session, each student will make 3 changes to this README.md, all at the same time.
-In a feature branch, make 3 changes to this README.md.
+During the practice session, each student will clone this repository and then make 3 changes to this README.md, all students working at the same time.
+In a feature branch, your 3 changes.
 Each change should be 2-3 lines.  **First change here.**  Everyone is going to change the same lines.
 Once you have made your changes, add and commit your changes and push your feature branch.
 Then open a PR.

 This is another paragraph where you make a change: **Second change here.** The actual words you write don't matter.

 This is another paragraph where you make a change.
 In this case, just delete a randomly chosen word from the paragraph.

 We'll merge changes as the PRs arrive, if there aren't merge conflicts.
 When a merge conflict occurs your PR, follow the steps above to resolve it.
-If you didn't get a merge conflict in your PR, create another feature branch and repeat the steps until you have practiced resolving merge conflicts.
+If you didn't get a merge conflict in your PR, create another feature branch and repeat the steps with a new PR until you have practiced resolving merge conflicts.
 Please note: Even if there is no merge conflict identified for your PR when you create it, a merge of somebody else's PR may create one you'll have to fix before it can be merged.